harsmatharoo/H.M-Chat-App/README.md

 # A simple Client Chat based application made using Tkinter GUI and Socket Programming in Python.

-Open the Server python file first, and then the client user python file, which is followed by the user log in process
+Open and compile the Server python file first, and then the client user python file, which is followed by the user log in process.
+After logging in, many more instances of a client can be created by opening and compiling more client python files, for multiple user chatting

 ![dialog](https://user-images.githubusercontent.com/84873873/148670632-2c691941-ea5e-43fd-b829-2e5400dfcf82.png)